 - Require the program operator to establish comprehensive contractual arrangements with processors to provide clear guidelines and allow for better planning regarding tire shipment flow, to enable sustainability for Saskatchewan industry.

-- Limit shipping of tires outside of Saskatchewan to occur unless extraordinary circumstances where Saskatchewan processors do not have the capacity to handle tires within their permitting requirements for environmental standards with the ministry.
+- Limit shipping of tires outside of Saskatchewan to occur unless extraordinary circumstances where Saskatchewan processors do not have the capacity to handle tires.

 The ministry has developed PSP guidelines to provide an overview of the requirements and contents of the PSP, program operator reporting requirements, important program considerations, and PSP evaluation criteria.
 In evaluating a PSP submission, the Minister will need to know if the proposed PSP: